-After deciding which side you will mount your stair lift on (looking from the bottom to the top), please follow these instructions for accurate measurements.
-We recommend that you follow the advice to always "measure twice".
+After deciding which side you will mount your stair lift, please follow these instructions for accurate measurements.
+We recommend that you follow the advice to always "measure twice.”
 Please note that all measurements should be recorded in inches.

 Measurement 1: This is the most critical measurement.
-Please stand at the top of stairs and extend your tape measure down to the landing, letting it rest on edge of each tread along the way.
+Begin by standing at the top of stairs and extending your tape measure down to the landing, letting it rest on edge of each tread along the way.
 The tape should not sag or bend along the way.
 Please record the distance from the edge of the upper landing to where the end of the tape measure rests on the landing at the bottom of the stairs.
 Please refer to the diagram for assistance.

 Measurements 8: Measure from the top step to the nearest door, wall or other obstruction at the top of the stairs.